 go secure, both parties have to insert and activate their unique

 Crypto Ignition Key (CIK).
-Then, one of the parties initiates
+One of the parties then presses the

 The 10 to 15 second delay is common for all STU-III phones and can be

 considered a nuisance to the user.
 Furthermore, valuable information is

 often given away in the clear voice conversation that takes place

 before secure mode is entered.